reTHINK-project/use-cases/docs/D1.1/business-models/business-models.md

 * Technology (Hacker) segment Market ..
 * Startup Enterpreneur Enterprse ...**

-The Value Chain of Network Driven ecosystems are comprised by:
+The Value Chain of Network Driven ecosystems are comprised by (**probably we should introduce and define general Value Chain elsewhere and then we should only describe specific relationships among players for each ecossystem example**):
 * Network Infrastructure e.g. network routers, radio systems, microwave nodes.
 Network Infrastructure is provided by Vendors to Network Service Providers that will operate / manage the infrastructure to provide connectivity services
 * end-user devices e.g. smartphones, tablets, SmartHome systems with Sensors, Atuators and Gateways.
 NSP can purchase end-user devices from manufacters to be directly commercialised by NSP to its customers as part of some service bundle offer.
 * network side platforms e.g. web and application servers.
 NSP can host these platforms in their own Data Centers with some commercial deal with platform vendors